Skip to content

 Considering it's a practical family SUV, the Mazda CX-5 has no right looking this good – especially in the brand's signature 'Soul Red' colour.
 Backing up the sculpted looks is the CX-5's driving experience, with excellent road holding and more agility than you might expect from a tall SUV.
 Space is good for passengers – even for the fifth seat occupant – and the boot can easily handle holiday luggage or a portly pooch.
 Most versions apart from the entry-level model can pull 2,000kg, while the range-topping auto diesel can muster 2,100kg.

-Search used Mazda CX-5 cars
+Search used Mazda CX-5 cars or read our Mazda CX-5 review

 Skoda Kodiaq

-Skoda Kodiaq in grey
+Skoda Kodiaq in red

-Shop used Skoda Kodiaq cars for sale
+Shop used Skoda Kodiaq cars or read our Skoda Kodiaq review

 Mercedes GLC